Statebuilding Missions and Media Development A Context-Sensitive Approach

-This book examines the effects of media interventions in the global South, and argues for a more adaptive, context-sensitive media development.
+This book examines the effects of media interventions in the global South, and argues for a more adaptive and context-sensitive media development.

 1. Media development: The ideas behind the concept